Arnprior: Economy

 The lumber trade continued in the form of the Gillies sawmill in nearby McNab Township until its closing in 1993.
 Pictures of the early days of the lumbering industry are seen at the online Charles Macnamara Retrospective.

 Kenwood Mills, initially a blanket manufacturer which developed woven fabrics for the pulp and paper industry, was a significant employer in Arnprior and was bought in 1918 by Huyck Corporation.
 It was a strong contributor to Arnprior remaining viable during the Depression.
 The building has now been renovated into the Kenwood Corporate Centre which houses a number of offices, warehouse spaces, conference rooms, a café and a gym.

 Sullivan and Sons and Smith Construction companies were significant economic drivers and employers based in Arnprior.
 In 2014 they celebrated their 100th year in business and continue to be a major employer in the town and a large community supporter.

-Arnprior Airport was built for the British Commonwealth Air Training Plan and hosted No. 3 Training Command RCAF Flying Instructor School (FIS) with the Relief Landing Field located in Pontiac, Quebec, near Quyon, Quebec.
-Post war, the facility was used by the Canadian military and a training base known as the Civil Defence College, later known as the Emergency Measures Training Centre.
-The airport, operated by Arnprior Airport Commission, still operates with two runways for land-based aircraft and Arnprior Water Aerodrome with a dock and fuelling station for floatplanes.
-The airport property also houses many private hangars and a skydiving company.

 After the Second World War, companies such as Playtex, Pfizer and Boeing came to Arnprior.
 Boeing Aircraft Company began manufacturing in 1955 and maintained an operation until selling to Arnprior Aerospace in October 2005.

 The Madawaska River at McEwen's Creek was dammed to create a hydro generating station with approval given in 1972.
 The dam, which became operational in 1976, has created a new body of water known as Lake Madawaska.
 This was the fifth and last dam to be built on the Madawaska River, and they have a total generating capacity of 614 MW.